 Khoisan all Over Southern Africa

 Now, back in Africa, we are fairly close to the celebrated Khoisan rock art, which is all over Southern Africa.
 And have you ever heard of the River -Bushman – Khoisan people.
-Unless for example you’re willing to leave the air-conditioned comfort of your vehicle and hike into the heart of the Cederburg reserve.
+Unless for example you’re willing to leave the air-conditioned comfort of your vehicle – sad air polluters, can’t even leave it in the parking lot – and hike into the heart of the Cederburg reserve.
 To the peaks of the Drakensburg, or the Kruger Park hills, you’ll never know how powerful these Khoisan images painted on the walls of a cave can be.

 History With a Checkered Past

 Today, the world mostly ignores written history.
 Unless it’s the convenient sort of history, stirring patriotism, or national pride, useful to the powers that be.
 Anything embarrassing, politically incorrect, or otherwise unaligned with popular opinion goes largely ignored unless Hollywood can turn it into a three sequel, money-spinner.

 History has become pliant, rewritten to suit the political motive of the day, or been wiped out because it doesn’t sit well with some or other current ideology.
 Easy to do with written history; but look how many elements of visually recorded history are still with us, providing windows into the ancient world – and even those are being tampered with.

 Unfortunately, for the most part, Megaliths and rock art are largely overlooked.
 After all, if you’ve seen one cave painting you’ve seen them all.
 And what’s the big deal about all those slabs of stone…yawn…seen one, blah, blah, blah.